Lost in Translation, Found in Context: Sign Language Translation with Contextual Cues: Experiments

 \subsection{Comparison to the state of the art}

-\newpara{BOBSL.} We evaluate our model on the BOBSL test set, \testManual, using our full suite of evaluation metrics.
-We show in \cref{tab:sota-bobsl} that our approach gives a significant boost in all metrics compared to previous works.
-Specifically, compared to state-of-the-art approaches GFSLT~\cite{zhou2023gloss} and Sign2GPT~\cite{wong2024sign2gpt}, we achieve a considerable increase in performance (40.3 vs 35.2 B-RT)---highlighting both the effectiveness of our method which leverages context and the increased challenge posed by the BOBSL dataset (as opposed to PHOENIX14T where \cite{zhou2023gloss,wong2024sign2gpt} were originally evaluated).
+\newpara{BOBSL.} We evaluate our model on the BOBSL test set, \testManual, using our full suite of evaluation metrics. \todo{As shown in \cref{tab:sota-bobsl}, our approach achieves a significant improvement across all metrics compared to previous works.
+Notably, even with only video input, our model surpasses state-of-the-art methods such as GFSLT~\cite{zhou2023gloss} and Sign2GPT~\cite{wong2024sign2gpt}.
+Moreover, incorporating additional cues leads to a steady performance gain, with the full set of cues yielding a considerable boost (40.3 vs 37.8 B-RT).
+This highlights both the effectiveness of our method, which leverages context and the increased challenge posed by the BOBSL dataset (as opposed to PHOENIX14T where \cite{zhou2023gloss,wong2024sign2gpt} were originally evaluated).}

 In the \textsc{Oracle} setup (the bottom block of \cref{tab:sota-bobsl}), we compare to the setting of \cite{sincan2023context}, where models have access to \textit{ground truth} previous sentence and spottings extracted from the \textit{ground truth} current sentence.
-When using the ground truth previous sentence at inference, our model outperforms~\cite{sincan2023context} by a large margin (41.6 vs 35.8 B-RT).
-When replacing our pseudo-glosses with spottings, we further increase the margin, substantially outperforming their method (47.1 vs 37.0 B-RT, i.e.\ +10 point improvement).
+When using the ground truth previous sentence at inference, our model outperforms~\cite{sincan2023context} by a large margin \todo{(40.5 vs 35.8 B-RT).} \todo{When using both the ground truth previous sentence and \textit{spottings} (which are obtained with access to current ground truth),} we further increase the margin, substantially outperforming their method \todo{(45.9 vs 37.0 B-RT)}. \todo{Additionally, when integrating background descriptions (last row), we observe a further performance gain}.

 \newpara{How2Sign.} Here, we demonstrate the generality of our method by training on the How2Sign dataset (see \appendixref{Appendix~A.5}{\cref{subsec:app:H2S_training}} for details).
 In \cref{tab:sota-how2sign}, we compare against the state of the art on the test set, and also report variants of our model by gradually adding more cues.
 We observe that adding the pseudo-glosses, as well as the contextual cue of the previous translated sentence boosts performance.
 We note that in this case, we do not use background descriptions since How2Sign does not consist of interpreted TV with an accompanying show.
 We find our best model (Vid+PG+\PredPrev) achieves comparable performance with the state-of-the-art method VAP~\cite{jiao2024visual} in terms of B4 and attains a higher R-L score by nearly 5 points (32.5 vs 27.8).
 We note that we include the numbers from \cite{zhang2024scaling} and \cite{rust-etal-2024-towards} (denoted with $\dagger$), however, we do not compare to these as they train SLT additionally on a large ASL corpus of 984 hours~\cite{uthus2023youtubeasl}.